 The PA-18 Track Linear Actuator is our largest fixed-length actuator and is commonly used in custom cabinetry, home automation, and robotics.
-Like many of our actuators, it can be controlled using our selection of Arduino control boards.
-This article will showcase how you can control the PA-18 with a simple setup that can be easily adapted to fit your application.
+You can easily control an actuator with an Arduino board, and this article will showcase how to build and program an Arduino controlled linear actuator that can be easily adapted to fit your application!

-The actuator used in this setup requires a 12VDC input voltage and up to 8A of current at full load, these values are much higher than what an Arduino microcontroller is capable of supplying.
+The actuator used in this setup requires a 12VDC input voltage and up to 8A of current at full load.
+These values are much higher than what an Arduino microcontroller is capable of supplying and will cause ‘magic’ smoke to come out of the Arduino.
 To avoid damaging the Arduino, the MegaMoto Plus H-bridge is used.
-The H-bridge can handle the actuators' power requirements and can be easily controlled using the Arduino.
+The H-bridge can handle the power requirements and can easily be used to control an actuator with an Arduino.

 For additional information, please send us an email at email@example.com, or give us a call at 1-800-676-6123.